Less Than (song)

 "Less Than" is a song by American industrial rock band Nine Inch Nails from their EP Add Violence (2017).
 It was released on July 13, 2017, becoming the band's first single since "Everything" in August 2013.
-The song's music video alludes to the video game Polybius, an urban legend about a video game used to mine information from people for the government.
+The song's music video alludes to Polybius, an urban legend about a dangerous and addictive video arcade video game that was purportedly used by clandestine government agents to mine information on players.
 It peaked at No. 10 on the Billboard US Mainstream Rock Songs chart.

 Background

 "Less Than" was announced and released as the lead single and opening track of the Add Violence EP on July 13, 2017.
-The song's music video was released on the same day; it features an extreme close-up of a woman staring at a retro-styled video game which shows the song's lyrics in gameplay, her eyes gradually becoming glazed over as the video continues.
+The song's music video was released on the same day; it features an extreme close-up of a woman staring at a retro-styled video game which shows the song's lyrics in gameplay, her eyes gradually becoming glazed over, while a hand begins to emerge from the screen at the end of the video (as a reference to Videodrome).
 The game featured is Polybius, created by English video game designer Jeff Minter and playable on the PS4.
 The video game itself is based on an urban legend of the same name—an alleged arcade game that existed in the 1980s which data mined people's personal information for the government—leading some publications to suggest a similarity in themes between the game and song.